Part 1 of 2: When “Efficiency” isn’t Efficient

 These are often looking at tasks completed but fail to consider overall task quality until it’s dropped below healthy thresholds.

-We are literally keeping our teams from being able to produce the outcomes we are requiring, by requiring them to become over-efficient and over-productive.
+We are literally keeping our teams from being able to produce the outcomes we are requiring by requiring them to become over-efficient and over-productive.
 Of course, they aren’t either of those because the mechanisms are completely wrong when leadership implements and looks for performative solutions instead of real results.
 The already fragmented day is nearly shot.

 The Takeaway

-But there is a line where organizations stop pursuing true efficiency (less waste, less rework, faster flow), and are instead pursuing efficiency proxies like utilization, elimination of slack, and proof-of-work…which hurt outcomes.
+Efficiency and productivity are very good, but there is a line where organizations stop pursuing true efficiency (less waste, less rework, faster flow), and are instead pursuing efficiency proxies like utilization, elimination of slack, and proof-of-work…which hurt outcomes.

 In Part 2, I’ll tie this directly to the productivity lens I use in From Busy to Better: why “more output” is not the same as “better outcomes,” how AI makes that distinction unavoidable, and how commercial teams can build a system that’s actually sustainable.